datacamp/courses-introduction-to-version-control-with-git/chapter1.md

 --- type:BulletConsoleExercise key:f208f45d7d
 ## How can I tell what's going to be committed?

-To compare a file's current state to the changes in the staging area, you can use `git diff -r HEAD path/to/file`.
+To compare the state of your files with those in the staging area, you can use `git diff -r HEAD`.
+The `-r` flag means "compare to a particular revision", and `HEAD` is a shortcut meaning "the most recent commit".

-The `-r` flag means "compare to a particular revision", `HEAD` is a shortcut meaning "the most recent commit", and the path to the file is the relative to where you are (for example, the path from the root directory of the repository).
+You can restrict the results to a single file or directory using `git diff -r HEAD path/to/file`, where the path to the file is relative to where you are (for example, the path from the root directory of the repository).

 We will explore other uses of `-r` and `HEAD` in the next chapter.

 *** =pre_exercise_code